saubhagyapandey27/audio_retrieval_from_text/README.md

 # for otther versions see: https://pytorch.org/get-started/locally/
 ```

+5. Download the Fine-tuned BEATs_iter3+ (AS2M) (cpt2) checkpoint and provide its path via --beats_ckpt_path when running training or prediction.
+See the [BEATs repo](https://github.com/microsoft/unilm/tree/master/beats) for details.

-5. Install other dependencies:
+6. Install other dependencies:
 ```
 pip3 install -r requirements.txt
 ```

-6. If you have not used [Weights and Biases](https://wandb.ai/site) for logging before, you can create a free account.
+7. If you have not used [Weights and Biases](https://wandb.ai/site) for logging before, you can create a free account.
 On your
 machine, run ```wandb login``` and copy your API key from [this](https://wandb.ai/authorize) link to the command line.

 ## Run Experiments